-In respect to the establishment of 2022 compensation, the Chief Executive Officer provided the Compensation Committee of the Corporation (the "Compensation Committee") with compensation recommendations for each of the executives, other than himself.
+The Chief Executive Officer provided the Compensation Committee of the Corporation (the "Compensation Committee") with compensation recommendations for all executives, other than himself.
 In making compensation recommendations, the Chief Executive Officer considered each executive's performance and other relevant factors, including the scope of each executive's position and responsibilities, the achievement of corporate goals, the current business environment and anticipated changes, and executive retention and recruitment.
 The Chief Executive Officer regularly attended meetings of the Compensation Committee.
-During 2022, there were at least four meetings of the Compensation Committee to review compensation and organizational restructuring.
+During 2024, there were at least two meetings of the Compensation Committee to review compensation and organizational restructuring.
 The Chief Executive Officer was not present for certain portions of the Compensation Committee meetings, such as when the Compensation Committee discussed the performance or individual compensation of the Chief Executive Officer.